Towers of Quantum Many-body Scars from Integrable Boundary States: Discussions

 \section{Discussions}

-In this article, we constructed several models with multiple QMBS using IBS.
-We focused on the tilted-N\'{e}el states, which are parametrized IBS of the spin-$1/2$ Heisenberg and XYZ models, and showed that they serve as parent states of towers of scar states in a class of nonintegrable models.
+In this article, we ahve constructed several models with multiple QMBS using IBS.
+We focused on the tilted-N\'{e}el states, which are parametrized IBS for the spin-$1/2$ Heisenberg and XYZ models, and showed that they serve as parent states of towers of scar states in a class of nonintegrable models.
 This is in contrast to our previous work, where the models constructed based on IBS exhibit only one or two isolated QMBS that do not admit any nontrivial dynamics such as periodic revivals.
 Thus, we have significantly improved our previous results, which indicates that the current method using IBS is as useful in constructing QMBS as other existing methods.

-Interestingly, the tower of QMBS that we found has an RSGA structure.
-The existence of an RSGA structure implies that the QMBS generated by this method are equidistant in energy.
-We remark that, in a different context, a set of ETH-violating states with unequal level spacings has been constructed using the partial solvability~\cite{Matsui_2024_1, matsui2024boundary}.
-It would be interesting to extend our results in that context too.
+Interestingly, the tower of QMBS we identified has an RSGA structure.
+The existence of an RSGA structure ensures that the QMBS generated by this method are equidistant in energy.
+We remark that, in a different context, examples of ETH-violating states with unequal level spacings has been constructed using partial solvability~\cite{Matsui_2024_1, PhysRevB.110.224306, wang2024generalizedspinhelixstates}.
+It would be interesting to extend our results in that context as well.

 For future research, we aim to establish concrete relations between models with QMBS and integrable models.
-Through the construction of QMBS by our method, we reveal that some models with QMBS are closely related to integrable models through the IBS.
-Meanwhile, some integrable models possess common algebraic structure, such as Temperley-Lieb algebra~\cite{temperley1971relations,baxter2016exactly}, chromatic algebra~\cite{fendley2010link, eck2024xxz}, or Birman-Murakami-Wenzl algebra~\cite{Kulish_2010, belavin2019algebraic}.
+Through the construction of QMBS by our method, we reveal that some models with QMBS are closely related to integrable models via the IBS.
+Meanwhile, some integrable models share a common algebraic structure, such as the Temperley-Lieb algebra~\cite{temperley1971relations,baxter2016exactly}, chromatic algebra~\cite{fendley2010link, eck2024xxz}, or Birman-Murakami-Wenzl algebra~\cite{Kulish_2010, belavin2019algebraic}.
 Additionally, there are integrable models sharing the same algebraic structure but in different algebraic representations.
 Therefore, it would be worth constructing different ``representations'' of QMBS that emerge from IBS in different integrable models of the same algebraic origin.
 This intuition will provide valuable insights for developing a range of other models featuring QMBS.